Harmony in the Garden Blog

 I understand.
 I really do!
 I know exactly where this prejudice is coming from.

-It’s from driving by that one home in the neighborhood with all the marigolds lined up in a stick-straight row, bordering both sides of the front pathway, with at least two feet of space between each plant.
+It’s from driving by that one home in the neighborhood with all the little marigolds lined up in a stick-straight row, bordering both sides of the front pathway.
 Am I right?

-Once I promise not to do this in their garden, my clients breathe a sigh of relief.
-And then, when I show them how many beautiful shades of orange there are and how to use these colors in their gardens, more often than not, they join me on the orange bandwagon.
+However, once I show how many beautiful shades of orange there are and how to use this color in the garden, more often than not, they join me on the orange bandwagon.

 Except for one client.

-So here we go – my favorite Top 15 orange beauties to add to your garden!
+So here we go – my favorite Top 15 orange flowers to add to your garden!

 1. Helenium 'Mardi Gras'